chris-marsh/pureline/README.md

 Modules for the PS1 prompt include;

 * Time: with an option for HH:MM or HH:MM:SS
+* Battery: a battery power indicator
-* Hostname: with option for `user@host` or `host`
+* Username: with option for \username\ or `username@hostname`
+* Ssh: visible only when SSH connection. option for hostname or IP address
 * Path: with option for full path or current directory only
 * Read Only: an indicator for read only directories
-* Battery: a battery power indicator
 * Jobs: show the number of running background jobs
 * Virtual Environment: shows the name of an active python virtual environment
 * Git: shows a git branch name, and the status of the repository
-* Prompt: with option to show return code of the last command
+* Return Code: shows the return code when last command fails
 * Newline: split the prompt across one or more lines
+* Prompt: a simple prompt, useful after after a Newline

 All the modules are optional and can be enabled or disabled in a config file.